pgavriel/sam2_ros/README.md

 # SAM2 x ROS2
-This package contains ROS2 packages for utilizing Metas SAM2 model as a service call.
+This package contains ROS2 packages for utilizing [Meta's SAM2](https://github.com/facebookresearch/sam2) model as a service call.
 Additionally, this package contains a Dockerfile which builds a container solely responsible for hosting a SAM2 service node.
 The docker image uses a ROS2 Jazzy image.

 ## Setup